MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 ## Map the User-Agent string to browser name

-Map the user-agent string tokens to a more human-readable browser name to use in code.
-This is a common practice across the web.
-When you map the new `Edg` token to a browser name, Microsoft recommends using a different name than the one used for the legacy Microsoft EdgeHTML browser to avoid accidentally applying any legacy workarounds that do not apply to Chromium-based browsers.
+Map the user-agent string tokens to human-readable browser names to use in code.
+This practice is common across the web.
+When you map the new `Edg` token to a browser name, Microsoft recommends using a different name than the one used for the legacy Microsoft EdgeHTML browser to avoid accidentally applying legacy workarounds that do not apply to Chromium-based browsers.

 ## User-Agent overrides